-Warren Law Group leads the pack in successful expungement petitions with FINRA.
+Warren Law Group’s expungement lawyers lead the pack in successful expungement petitions with FINRA.
 Our familiarity with this type of situation will make the process of removing complaints from your BrokerCheck report more efficient and effective.
 We strive to ensure that your brokerage career and reputation won’t be negatively affected by baseless customer complaints.

 Warren Law Group has also successfully filed expungement petitions to remove false information on BrokerCheck reports concerning a broker’s termination from a broker-dealer on the firm’s Form U5 (Uniform Termination Notice for Securities Industry Registration).
 Our team regularly provides our broker-dealer and investment advisor clients with U5 assistance and review.

-The seasoned attorneys at Warren Law Group have extensive experience representing firms and brokers in securities arbitration matters before FINRA.
-Our attorneys offer a deep understanding of Wall Street and extensive experience in complex and sophisticated securities matters.
-Many of our attorneys have either held a securities license or have worked with financial entities, organizations, and financial services professionals, and financial regulators including the SEC, FINRA, New York Stock Exchange, and the American Stock Exchange.
+The seasoned FINRA arbitration attorneys at Warren Law Group have extensive experience representing firms and brokers in securities arbitration matters before FINRA.
+Our FINRA arbitration lawyers offer a deep understanding of Wall Street and extensive experience in complex and sophisticated securities matters.
+Many of our securities arbitration attorneys have either held a securities license or have worked with financial entities, organizations, financial services professionals, and financial regulators including the SEC, FINRA, New York Stock Exchange, and the American Stock Exchange.

 Typical allegations of wrongdoing we defend against in FINRA arbitrations are: